 So, what has prompted Glock to finally make these changes?
 Since the FBI had some requirements that would clearly prohibit Glock from winning the contract, it seemed that Glock had a final choice -adapt or fail.
 In this case, it seems they chose the latter, because there are some significant changes to look at with the new model.

 One of the first things to note is that the new model features a flared magazine well, which will be welcome for newcomers and Glock fans alike.
-In addition to the flared well, it also features cutouts that could help should a magazine become jammed in the weapon during operation.
+In addition to the flared well, it also features cutouts that could help should a magazine become jammed in the pistol during operation.
 Another very welcome change is the absence of finger grooves, which should allow a wider range of shooters to comfortably operate the weapon.
 Lefties and ambidextrous shooters will appreciate the ambidextrous slide release too, which will make the weapon more accessible.

 Looking Close at the Weapon